 Aurora & Arabella

 Aurora is Latin, meaning “dawn,” named after the Roman goddess of the dawn.
 It is pronounced ah-ROWR-ah, while the variation Aurore is more common.
 Aurora Ljungstedt was a Swedish writer known as Sweden’s Edgar Allan Poe.
-Aurora is the 1,712th most common name worldwide, most popular in Mexico.
+Aurora is the 1,712th most common name worldwide and the most popular girl’s name in Mexico.
 Aurora could be a magical name for any little twin girl.

 Arabella is Latin, meaning “yielding to prayer.”
 It is pronounced AA-raa-BEHL-Laa and has almost 20 variations, like Arbella and Arabell.
 Arabella Mansfield (born Belle Aurelia Babb) was the first female lawyer in the U.S. in 1869.
 In 2014, 6,729 people were named Arabella, the most popular in the U.S. and England.
 Arabella is the spiritual pair to your goddess Aurora.